Do you want to know how to find Google Analytics demographics and interest reports?

 This is especially useful if you’re running Google Ads.
 You can skyrocket the return on investment (ROI) of your ad campaigns by targeting the right audience.

-2. Create Content & Offer Products Based on Your Visitors Interests
+Create Content & Offer Products Based on Visitors’ Interests

-Demographics and interest reports can help create content for different users.
+Demographics and interest reports can help you create better content for your users.

 You can come up with different topics based on the interest of your visitors.
 For example, if one of the top interest categories is technology, try creating more articles on technology.

 And if you have an eCommerce store, then you can promote products based on your visitor’s interests.
 This way, you have a higher chance of getting more sales.

 With that, let’s see how to enable Google Analytics demographics and interest reports.